Lipiu/facultate/semester 2 materials/PEAG/solved test exercises/exercitii pentru testul2/Exercitii propune test2/probleme explicate/island_expedition.md

 ##
 **11.** `Stop condition`
 * We stop the algorithm if:
-    * We reach the limited number of steps.
+    * We reach the limited number of steps
     * If fitness is the same for all generations
     * When optimum value is reached
     * If over the last k generations (given parameter) the fitness hasn't changed